Student Course Evaluations

 Therefore, instructors are encouraged to use creative methods within the policies of their department to achieve maximum completion rates of course evaluations.
 Listed here are tried-and-true ways to increase response rates to your course surveys.
 If you have other ideas or suggestions that have worked for you, please let CCIT know.

-- Use Blackboard regularly throughout the semester.
-If students are already familiar with using Blackboard for your course, they will more readily complete a survey offered through Blackboard.
+- Use the learning management system regularly throughout the semester.
+If students are already familiar with using the LMS for your course, they will more readily complete a survey offered through the LMS.